UMASH Pilot Projects Request for Proposals

 - Create new partnerships to address health and safety of agriculture workers and their families by bringing together multidisciplinary expertise to initiate new and innovative activities, e.g. a symposium or conference to develop a new collaboration (it is anticipated these would be lower cost activities).

 A final report summarizing research activities and results must be received within one month of the end of the grant funding period.
-In addition, investigators will be expected to complete a poster and/or provide a short presentation of their project results at a UMASH meeting.
+A template for the final report will be available for awardees to download from the UMASH website.
+Investigators will be expected to complete a poster and/or provide a short presentation of their project results at a UMASH meeting.
 Costs to attend the meeting can be included in the budget.
+In addition, investigators will be expected to provide UMASH with a brief post-project update annually for up to 3 years.
+These updates will enable UMASH to track the outcomes of funded proejcts.

 It is anticipated that these projects will be completed in one year or less.